aquesidilly/Movie-App/readme.md

  * Users should be able to search for movies.
 Implementation:

-An Events page will be implemented that is displayed to all users that is accessible to logged in or guests.
-This page will display the next six motorbike events from today's date on a materialize collapsible element.
-In order to make use of space, these events will be collapsable and can be expanded to view details on click.
+A Movie-App will be implemented that is displayed to all users that is accessible to logged in or guests.
+This page will display the movies available to watch .
+In order to make use of space, this app will be collapsable and can be expanded to view details on click.

 A search box will be displayed on screen which will allow users to search for movies.
 This will return a filtered, full list movies for the current search criteria.
-This will be implemented by using a database index that will be created on the MongoDB collection events.
+This will be implemented by using a database index that will be created on the MongoDB collection users.

 Implementation:

-A contact page will be added that contains a materialize form, this will allow users to contact the site owner.
+A login page will allow users to get access to the app.
 The EmailJS API will be used in order to implement this feature and a flash message will be displayed to alert the user if the contact form submitted successfully or unsuccessfully.

 Validation will be performed on the form to ensure valid data input.
 The form will not submit if any field is blank.